 Focus on Healthy Food Access (2014-2015)

-This Lab is co-chaired by Kim Gans, Professor, School of Public Health and Director, Institute for Community Health Promotion; and Courtney Bourns, Senior Program Officer, the Henry P. Kendall Foundation.
+This Lab was co-chaired by Kim Gans, Professor, School of Public Health and Director, Institute for Community Health Promotion; and Courtney Bourns, Senior Program Officer, the Henry P. Kendall Foundation.

-The Lab is broken up into three work groups:
+The Lab was broken up into three work groups:

-- Fresh-to-You Team, led by Kim Gans: TRI-Lab participants in this work group are developing and implementing ways in which the Fresh-to-You program could be improved and become self-sustaining.
+- Fresh-to-You Team, led by Kim Gans: TRI-Lab participants in this work group are developed and implemented ways in which the Fresh-to-You program could be improved and become self-sustaining.
 Fresh To You is an innovative, public-private partnership program that brings discount, fresh fruit and vegetable markets to convenient locations.

-- Food as Medicine Team, led by Mary Flynn: The Food as Medicine project is a cooking class that is part of the Healing Foods Program at McAuley House.
-The 6-week cooking program includes weekly nutrition lessons on how food can be used to improve chronic disease risk factors for type 2 diabetes and decrease food insecurity.
-TRI-Lab work group members are designing future programs for improving risk factors for chronic diseases and food insecurity in a low-income population for the Food as Medicine food pantry and kitchen.
+- Food as Medicine Team, led by Mary Flynn: TRI-Lab work group members designed cooking and nutrition programs for improving risk factors for chronic diseases and food insecurity in a low-income population for the Food as Medicine food pantry and kitchen.

-- Data and Public Policy Team, led by Dawn King, Allen Hance, and Courtney Bourns: Working with the Policy Committee of the RI Food Policy Council and representatives from state agencies and select stakeholder groups, this TRI-Lab work group is developing briefing documents for elected officials in Rhode Island.
+- Data and Public Policy Team, led by Dawn King, Allen Hance, and Courtney Bourns: Working with the Policy Committee of the RI Food Policy Council and representatives from state agencies and select stakeholder groups, this TRI-Lab work group developed briefing documents for elected officials in Rhode Island.

 Kim Gans: Professor, School of Public Health and Director, Institute for Community Health Promotion